YoutubeTrendingPrediction/YoutubeTrendingPrediction/README.md

 <img src="logo/ytp_logo.png?raw=true" alt="logo" title="Title"  />

-Team: Bingwen Hu, Dau Cheng, Ray Wang and Xinran Wang
+## About the project

-## Background
+YouTube Trending Prediction(YTP) is a Dashboard for analyzing trends and predicting YouTube trending videos through YouTube trending videos datasets.

-We are mainly targeting YouTube creators, operators and advertisers.
-YouTube shows all the most popular and currently trending topics all over the world which are refreshed everyday.
-It is worthwhile to track these data everyday if you want to prepare for taking new films, select recommended videos or evaluate the value of videos before collaboration.
+If you'd like to quickly preview the dashboard, you can visit our dashboard on the web: [YTP Web](https://daucheng.github.io/YTP/)

-We also build a [Dashboard](https://daucheng.github.io/YTP/) for the web based on Tableau and [Github Page](https://github.com/daucheng/YTP)
+YouTube shows all the most popular and currently trending topics all over the world which are refreshed every day.
+It is worthwhile to analyze these data if you want to prepare for taking new films, select recommended videos or evaluate the value of videos before collaboration.

-## Directory Structure
+## Directory Structures

 ```
 YoutubeTrendingPrediction/